-Retained Surplus of all the controlled entities where there is a restriction on capital flows.
-This includes the controlled entities of Mission Australia Housing Group and Mission Australia Housing Victoria where no capital or dividends can flow to Mission Australia and, also, the Sir David Martin Foundation where there are restrictions over any distribution to Mission Australia.
+financial year.
+Restricted Surplus consists of the Retained Surplus of all the controlled entities where there is a restriction on capital flows.
+This includes the controlled entities of Mission Australia Housing Group and Mission Australia Housing Victoria where no capital or dividends can flow to Mission Australia.

-Annual Financial Report 30 June 2023 | Mission Australia and its controlled entities
+Annual Financial Report 30 June 2024 | Mission Australia and its controlled entities